 Here you can find slashed prices of up to 70% on your favourite designer brands without feeling as if you’re in a cut-price store.
 I headed to a few of the shops and picked up a brand new bag from the lovely ladies at Folli Follie.
 Head to my Instagram to see!

-I had a lovely 48 wandering London and used my trusty guide to keep me heading in the right direction and I came across so many lesser known shops, cafes and restaurants because of this.
-Marco Polo Travel Guide books trump other equivalent maps because each time the book mentions a place, whether it’s a cafe, bar or landmark, it also makes sure it references the map co-ordinates too so that you can find the place super easy.
-BINGO!
+I had a lovely 48 wandering London and used my trusty Marco Polo Travel Guide to keep me heading in the right direction and I came across so many lesser known shops, cafes and restaurants because of this.

 WHERE TO STAY